pypeit/PypeIt/doc/tutorials/gnirs_howto.rst

 calib ids depends on the exposure time, dither pattern, and the instrument in question.
 The example PypeIt file block below is for an ABBA sequence with GNIRS.
-To better understand how to set the calib ids, it may help to eview how to set the `comb_id` and `bkg_id` for an ABBA sequence, as described :doc:`A-B_differencing`.
+To better understand how to set the calib ids, it may help to eview how to set the `comb_id` and `bkg_id` for an ABBA sequence, as described :doc:`../A-B_differencing`.
 Below we are instructing PypeIt to average two A images together as the science and subtract from this the average of two B images, which will generate one set of spec2d and spec1d outputs.
 We do the same thing for the B images, i.e. combine them and subtract from them the combine of the A images.
 This entire ABBA sequence has the same OH lines.
 If we really want a distinct